Robo3D/User-Manuals/docs/source/R2/assembly/index.rst

    :alt: next 6
    :align: center

 **Step 5:** With one hand, bend the internal shroud up just enough to reveal the 2 uppermost screws that fasten the LCD screen to the bezel.
 Unfasten these 2 screws, release the internal shroud, then unfasten the lower 2 screws to remove the LCD screen.
+When reinstalling LCD screen, be sure not to screw the screen too tightly, otherwise it might affect the touch screen.

 .. image:: images/lcd-screws.gif
    :alt: lcd screws